micmejia/bible-dump/NKJV/Galatians/Gal 5.md

 But if you are led by the Spirit, you are not under the law.

 ###### 19
-Now the works of the flesh are evident, which are: [^d]adultery, [^e]fornication, uncleanness, lewdness,
+Now the works of the flesh are evident, which are: adultery, fornication, uncleanness, lewdness,

 ###### 20
 idolatry, sorcery, hatred, contentions, jealousies, outbursts of wrath, selfish ambitions, dissensions, heresies,

 ###### 21
-envy, [^f]murders, drunkenness, revelries, and the like; of which I tell you beforehand, just as I also told _you_ in time past, that those who practice such things will not inherit the kingdom of God.
+envy, murders, drunkenness, revelries, and the like; of which I tell you beforehand, just as I also told _you_ in time past, that those who practice such things will not inherit the kingdom of God.

 ###### 22
 But the fruit of the Spirit is love, joy, peace, longsuffering, kindness, goodness, faithfulness,

 ###### 23
-[^g]gentleness, self-control.
+gentleness, self-control.
 Against such there is no law.

 ###### 24
 And those _who are_ Christ's have crucified the flesh with its passions and desires.